zantis/zed/docs/src/assistant/configuration.md

 ```

 If you specify a context length that is too large for your hardware, Ollama will log an error.
 You can watch these logs by running: `tail -f ~/.ollama/logs/ollama.log` (MacOS) or `journalctl -u ollama -f` (Linux).
 Depending on the memory available on your machine, you may need to adjust the context length to a smaller value.

-You may also optionally specify a value for `keep_alive` for each available model.
-This can be an integer (seconds) or alternately a string duration like "5m", "10m", "1h", "1d", etc., For example `"keep_alive": "120s"` will allow the remote server to unload the model (freeing up GPU VRAM) after 120seconds.

 ### OpenAI {#openai}